nsaylan/Cohort-19/devops/hands-on/Ansible/S2-ansible-02-using-playbook-with-task/README.md

 interpreter_python=auto_silent
 ```

 - Copy your pem file to the `/home/ec2-user` directory.
-First go to your pem file directory on your local computer and run the following command.
+First, go to your pem file directory on your local computer and run the following command.

 ```bash
 scp -i <pem file> <pem file> ec2-user@<public DNS name of the control node>:/home/ec2-user
 ```

-- or you can create a file name <pem file> into the directory `/home/ec2-user` on the control node and copy your pem file into it.
+- or you can create a file named <pem file> in the directory `/home/ec2-user` on the control node and copy your pem file into it.

 ## Part 2 - Ansible Playbooks